alexwlchan/alexwlchan.net/src/_drafts/randline.md

 This is only about 250 lines of Rust, but it was still good practice, and I learnt a few new things.

 **This is the first time I used [generics](https://doc.rust-lang.org/book/ch10-01-syntax.html) in Rust.**
-I've used them in a few other languages, and read about them in Rust, but never written them.
+I've used them in a few other languages, and read about them in Rust, but never written them myself.
-It was straightforward and there were no big surprises.
+It was straightforward; there were no big surprises.

-**I better understand the difference between `Vec.iter()` and `Vec.into_iter().`** I knew that one is giving you a view over an array while the other consumes it, but I hadn't thought about how this affects the types.
+**I better understand the difference between `Vec.iter()` and `Vec.into_iter().`** I knew that one is giving you a view over an array while the other consumes it, but I hadn't thought about how that affects the types.
 Consider the following example:

 ```rust